 We require daily wind data for estimating the spillover decay function and to instrument pollution when estimating its effect on productivity.
-We use station-level wind direction data from the World Weather Records Clearinghouse collected by the U.S. National Oceanic and Atmospheric Administration (NOAA).11 The data provide a direction from which the wind is blowing stated in degrees clockwise from true North in each three-hour period of each day in each city.
-We use a "unit-vector" average method defined by the NOAA to arrive at an average daily wind direction for each city.12 For wind direction we use data for the focal not the nearby city.
-Regardless of the wind direction in the nearby city, pollution cannot be imported if the wind in the focal city is not blowing from the nearby city's direction.
+We use station-level wind direction data from the World Weather Records Clearinghouse collected by the U.S. National Oceanic and Atmospheric Administration (NOAA).10 The data provide a direction from which the wind is blowing stated in degrees clockwise from true North in each three-hour period of each day in each city.
+We use a "unit-vector" average method defined by the NOAA to arrive at an average daily wind direction for each city.11 For wind direction we use data for the focal not the nearby city.